MPLLang/mpl/README.md

 ### Basis Library
-In general, the basis library has not yet been thoroughly scrubbed, and many functions may not be safe for parallelism.
+In general, the basis library has not yet been thoroughly scrubbed, and many functions may not be safe for parallelism (Issue #41).
 Some known issues:
 * `Int.toString` is racy when called in parallel.
 * `Real.fromString` may throw an error when called in parallel.

 ### Other
-* Some programs that use `compareAndSwap` and `arrayCompareAndSwap` primitives may fail to compile.
+* Some programs that use `compareAndSwap` and `arrayCompareAndSwap` primitives may fail to compile (Issue #107).

 ## Unsupported MLton Features
 Many [MLton-specific features](http://mlton.org/MLtonStructure) are